george24601/notes/java/tomcat.md

 maxThreads: default 200, request processing thread's max #, ignored fi the Connector has a bound executor

 Normally init heap size is same as max heap size, to avoid full GC when the init memory is not enough

+### arch
+Service: connector + container, connector for connection-baed, sockeet request/response

+constainer use to manage servlent, and handle actual request

+one tomcat-> one server -> multiple services

+one service only one container, but multiple connectors, which encapsulates into Request and response

+### Connector

+ProtocalHandler: Endpont (Acceptor + Handler + AsyncTimeoutb) -> Procceor->Adaptor...> Container

+### Container:w
+Engine: Host: Context (one app): Wrapper(one servelet)

+Uses Pipeline-Value mode: every pipeline has spectifi value, and it is the last one in the pipeline, called basevalue
+* Upper level BaseValue will calll the lower level container's pipe

+EnginePipeline -> HOstPipeline -> ContextPipeline -> WrapperPipeline

+StandardWrapperValue will have the filterChain and call doFilter, which has all FIlter and Servlet we configed

+Default shutdown: 8005